sanazia999-beep/portfolio/README.md

 2. (only do this once) install the necessary ruby gems: in your terminal, navigate to your portfolio folder, and then run the command `bundle install`

-3. build your site: in VsCode, open the command palette (ctrl+shift+P), type "Tasks: Run Task", then choose "Run Jekyll" (This will run the "Run Jekyll" task, defined in tasks.json in this repository)
+3. build your site: in VSCode, open the command palette (ctrl+shift+P), type "Tasks: Run Task", then choose "Run Jekyll" (This will run the "Run Jekyll" task, defined in tasks.json in this repository; based on [this website](https://tosbourn.com/running-jekyll-from-vscode/))

 4. Go to your browser; the site should now be displayed at the URL http://127.0.0.1:4000/